The Top Anime of 2019 Part 2 – Entries 10 to 1

 And if you’ve liked what you have read, be sure to follow me on my social media sites so that you never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.

-I’m LofZOdyssey, and thank you for following along during the 2nd Annual LofZOdyssey Highlights.
-I will see you next time, and let’s hope that 2020 is just as good, if not better.
+Thank you for following along during the 2nd Annual Anime Hajime Highlights.
+We will see you next time, and let’s hope that 2020 is just as good, if not better.